SudarshanG-coder/IOT-LPG-Monitoring-Systems/README.md

 - Optional: ThingSpeak IoT Dashboard

 🖼️ *Block Diagram and Circuit Schematic:*
      See `hardware/` folder for diagrams and PCB layout images.

 ---

-## 🎯 Achievements

-- 🏅 Recognized by **Karnataka State Council for Science and Technology (KSCST)**
-- 📃 Paper presented at an IEEE-sponsored conference
-- 🔐 Designed for real-world LPG safety and smart alerting

----